A young man answered the door with a warm smile.

 “No, I was just wondering what your nationality is.
 Your eyes are so beautiful, I just love looking at them.
 They are such a deep blue, I feel as though they are pulling my soul away from my body and taking it down to the bottom of the sea.
 And your skin is so lovely, I can’t believe you are a living creature here on earth.
 I promise I won’t desert you even if you say that you are from one of the stars in the outer galaxy disguised as a perfect earth woman.”

 “Oh, David!”
 Helen gushed.
 Though she had to admit she liked the flattery “You can rest assured that I’m not an alien.
 Well, let’s see.
-On Mother’s side, her grandparents were from Sweden and on Father’s side, Germany,” Helen answered as she quickly recovered from her blushing.
+On Mother’s side, my grandparents were from Sweden and on Father’s side, Germany,” Helen answered as she quickly recovered from her blushing.
 At the same time she was relieved that the question was not about her husband.

 They came to the sandy beach by the river and sat on one of the benches.
 There were a few children playing with their dog nearby.
 One of the children threw a ball across the river and their dog, a golden retriever, swam into the river to fetch and bring the ball back to him.
 Helen and David watched them for a few minutes.
 On one of the fetches, the dog came very close to David and Helen.
 Then it shook off the water from its body and showered David.
 As they were not expecting this to happen, they looked at each other and began to laugh.
 The children watched this and joined in laughing with them.

-Helen took a handkerchief from her purse and started to wipe the drops of the water from David’s cheek.
+Helen took a handkerchief from her purse and started to wipe the drops of water from David’s cheek.
 David let her do this for a little while then gently covered her hand with his.
 Then he took her hand and pressed his lips on her slender fingers.
 Helen began to tremble.
 It had been so long since someone showed such tenderness towards her.
 For a few minutes, they quietly sat on the bench just holding each other’s hands.
 Though they kept silent, their hearts were racing.

 It was in this moment that Helen felt she finally found her soul mate.
 Someone who would understand what she was going through without revealing to him what it actually was.
 Just holding his hand made her feel secure and happy.

 After that morning, they began to meet for a date every week.
 For almost two years they continued their clandestine encounters.
 Bill had no knowledge of their affair.
 Helen had been truly happy with David.
 He had been a wonderful companion.
 David was gentle, considerate, and showed so much love towards her.
 She knew she loved him as much as David loved her.
-In this time, David found out everything about Helen – she was married to a powerful man in the city, she had been physically abused by her husband for many years and also that she no longer loved her husband.
+During this time, David found out everything about Helen – she was married to a powerful man in the city, she had been physically abused by her husband for many years and also that she no longer loved her husband.
 Knowing all that, David wanted to be with Helen even more.
 He knew the risk associated with being with Helen.
 If Bill were ever to find out about Helen’s affair, he would likely hurt them.
 David was unaware of how much danger they were actually facing.
 David considered leaving the city with Helen but it meant that he had to sell his business and start a new restaurant somewhere outside of the state.
 David wanted to take that risk but Helen was afraid of the consequences.
 In those two years, Helen and David reached no decision on how they could be together, really together.

 When Helen came to meet David at his condominium on that particular Saturday, Helen had no way of knowing that Bill’s spirit was residing in her.
 She walked through the hallway into David’s waiting arms.
 David’s condominium was brand new and so was everything else in his place.
 Bright white walls, tastefully placed furniture, everything in his rooms lifted Helen’s spirit.
 The paintings of various unknown artists accented David’s place elegantly.

 David led Helen to his dining room.
 The morning sun was shining through the long lacy white curtain.
 The window was slightly opened and the cool air that drifted through the room was filled with the scent of freshly brewed coffee.
 On the dining room table, there was a stem of yellow roses in a slender crystal vase.
 It was Helen’s favorite flower.
 She leaned forward to smell the rose and sat on one of the chairs.
 David brought coffee for her and then sat right beside Helen.
 Helen placed her arms around David’s shoulders and gently kissed him.
 David saw tears in her eyes.
 All the emotions she felt the night before came back when she was embraced in David’s arms.
 David did not say a word.
-He knew enough of Helen not to ask any questions when she was in this state.
+He knew enough about Helen not to ask any questions when she was in this state.

 Bill’s spirit in Helen was raging with jealousy.
 He never dreamed that his wife would have an affair.
 He thought he had perfect control over her.
 Bill was still deeply in love with Helen.
 However he could no longer express his love towards her.
 Something inside stopped him from being as loving and gentle as he once was.
 Every time he saw her, Bill treated her completely the opposite to how he felt inside.